Getting started with the Catalog Insights dashboards

 However, there is some integration-specific behavior to note:

-Salesforce commerce cloud (SFCC) integrations do not support the exclusion of refunded and cancelled orders from product analysis.
+Salesforce commerce cloud (SFCC) integrations do not support the exclusion of refunded and cancelled orders. - PrestaShop integrations

 If you have a custom integration, you must have the appropriate metric mapping set up for the cancelled and refunded order metrics.